Goldman Sachs names David Solomon as next CEO

 Goldman Sachs has officially named its next CEO, kicking off a new era at the powerful Wall Street bank.

 David Solomon, the company's president, will take over for Lloyd Blankfein as CEO starting in October, Goldman Sachs said Tuesday.
-Blankfein also step down as chairman at the end of the year and Solomon will take over that role beginning in 2019 as well.
+Blankfein will also step down as chairman at the end of the year and Solomon will take over that role beginning in 2019 as well.

 "David is the right person to lead Goldman Sachs.
 He has demonstrated a proven ability to build and grow businesses, identified creative ways to enhance our culture and has put clients at the center of our strategy," Blankfein said in a statement Tuesday.